dannolaius/coda-tutorial/gatsby-tutorial/step5/text.md

-# Integrating ESLint with Jest
+# Linting for Jest

+We'll install a plugin allowing us to Lint our jest tests with specific rules for Jest functions and avoiding testing mistakes

 ### Integrate Jest with ESLint

-First install Jest plugin for ESlint
+First install the *eslint-plugin-jest*

 ```plain
 npm i eslint-plugin-jest --save-dev --legacy-peer-deps